 You’ve reached the final step in this meal planning process!
-All that’s left to ensure your meal plan goes off without a hitch is to go out and get those groceries!
+All that’s left to ensure your meal plan goes off without a hitch is to go get those groceries!
 Don’t forget your grocery list!

 PSG TIP: Since you’ve planned out all your meals, you should feel confident that you only need to buy the ingredients on the list you just made in step 7.
-If you didn’t plan for snacks or breakfast though, make sure you add those ingredients to your list as well before you go to the store.
+If you didn’t plan for snacks or breakfast, make sure you add those ingredients to your list as well before you go to the store.

-I know this process seems long, but once you do it a few times, steps 1-7 will take you thirty minutes or less, and step 8 (the actual grocery shopping) may take you another 30ish minutes or so.
+I know this process seems long, but once you do it a few times, steps 1-7 will take you thirty minutes or less, and step 8 (the actual grocery shopping) may take you another 30 minutes or so.
 Not too shabby, right?